I was born/grew up in: Chatham, ON

 George Brown College – Millwright

 Toronto Transit Commission – Elevating Devices Mechanic Apprenticeship

 George Brown College – Teaching and Training Adults

 What I do at work

-I am a Careen and Education advisor.
+I am a Careen and Education advisor with the Toronto Transit Commission.
 In this role, I help others achieve their career goals.
-I focus on Trade related career goals.
+I focus on career goals related to skilled trades.
 I draw from my experiences as a licensed Elevating Devices Mechanic and licensed Millwright to help clients see the opportunities of a career in Skilled Trades.

 In my past role, I helped guide all apprentices through the Elevating Devices Mechanic apprenticeship program.
 I made sure all apprentices reach each stage of their apprenticeship.
 I designed and administered training sessions based on the needs of the Elevating Devices Section.
 I created and updated all written procedures for tasks involved in the maintenance of Escalators, Freight Elevators, and Dumb Waiters.